rewja/front-gms/COMPLETION_SUMMARY.md

 ## 🚀 **DEPLOYMENT READY**

-The GAMS system is now **100% complete** and ready for production deployment with:
+The GMS system is now **100% complete** and ready for production deployment with:

 - ✅ **Complete Feature Set**: All requirements implemented
 - ✅ **Professional UI/UX**: Modern, responsive design